 To rank on YouTube, the first thing to consider is optimizing your videos and channel for popular search queries.
 To do this, place relevant keywords in your videos’ titles, tags, descriptions, SRT files (which are transcriptions), video files, and thumbnail files.

-Thumbnails, the small, clickable snapshots that viewers see when they search for videos on YouTube, can be just as important as a video’s title.
-They preview your video and entice viewers to click through.
-The brain is also programmed to respond to striking visuals, and this can help you differentiate yourself on a platform clogged with standard thumbnails all screaming for attention.
+Thumbnails — the small, clickable snapshots that viewers see when they search for videos on YouTube — are just as important as a video’s title.
+They provide a preview of your video and entice viewers to click through.
+This can help you differentiate yourself on a platform clogged with standard thumbnails all screaming for attention.